Vikrama Chola: Personal life

 Vikrama Chola was a great devotee of Siva and greatly patronised the temple at Chidambaram.
 In 1128 he signaled his devotion by allocating the entire revenue of the year to the upgrade and extension of the temple.
 He had the main Vimana of the temple and the roofs of the passages around the main deity covered with gold.
 He had a palace built near the temple and spent much of his time there.
 We have many important people making donations to various temples during his reign.
 The most characteristic title of Vikrama Chola was Tyagasamudra – the ocean of sacrifice, which is found in his inscriptions and in Vikramacholan Ula.
 We know the titles of three of his queens: Mukkōkilānadigal, Tyagapataka and Neriyan Madeviyar.
 Of his sons we only know of Kulothunga Chola II who succeeded him on the throne.

 Religious contribution

 Vikrama Chola built a Siva temple at Ulagalanda Chola Mangalam (now renamed as Kalavai in Vellore district).
 This temple sivan is suyambu.
 A nataraja statue was made by pancha-loha, similar to Chithambaram Nataraja statue.
 Kovil's outer wall was constructed using green stones (patchai kal).

 Officials

 General Naralokaviran alias Ponnambalakuttan continued to serve Vikrama Chola after Kulottunga I. One of the vassals in the Andhra country was Madhurantaka Pottapi Chola, the son of Siddharasa.
-The officer claimed descent from the legendary Karikala Chola who raised the banks of Kaveri in epigraphs (Carana saroruha etc.).
+The officer claimed descent from the Karikala Chola who raised the banks of Kaveri in epigraphs (Carana saroruha etc.).